-[F428A Persons ceasing to be exempt.
-U.K.
+[F448A Persons ceasing to be exempt.

-- (1) A person is exempt for the purposes of this section if he is exempt from provisions of this Act as a result of section 8(2) or (3). - (2) If a person who is exempt- - (a) ceases to be exempt, and - (b) requires leave to enter or remain in the United Kingdom as a result, he is to be treated as if he had been given leave to remain in the United Kingdom for a period of 90 days beginning on the day on which he ceased to be exempt.
+- (1) A person is exempt for the purposes of this section if he is exempt from provisions of this Act as a result of section 8(2) or (3). - (2) If a person who is exempt- - (a) ceases to be exempt, and - (b) requires leave to enter or remain in the United Kingdom as a result, he is to be treated as if he had been given leave to remain in the United Kingdom for a period of 90 days beginning on the day on which he ceased to be exempt. - (3) If- - (a) a person who is exempt ceases to be exempt, and - (b) there is in force in respect of him leave for him to enter or remain in the United Kingdom which expires before the end of the period mentioned in subsection (2).